jhsrcmh/DcopyFinder/README.md

 What Is DcopyFinder
 =======================
-DcopyFinder is the program modified by twins in HIT(Junior) which can release teacher's work on student's Plagiarise.
+DcopyFinder is the program modified by twins in HIT(Junior) which can releases teacher's work on student's Plagiarise.
 Well, It is not same as moddle-moss(also developed by HIT CMS), and JavaMoss (developed by twins myself),It is coded all Indenpendently, and run without other's assistant( like moss).